 Where technology meets mindfulness: Wisdom 2.0

 My fascination with human beings led me to pursue a career in psychiatry.
-At medical school I remember holding the brain of a cadaver in my hands and wondering how the multitude of human emotion and thought could be contained within a kilogram of white and grey matter.
-Recently, I was reminded of this while watching a short film Brain Power by Tiffany Shlain, who states that there are more synaptic connections in a babies brain, than connections throughout the entire internet.
+At medical school, I remember holding the brain of a cadaver in my hands and wondering how the multitude of human emotion and thought could be contained within a kilogram of white and grey matter.
+Recently, I was reminded of this while watching a short film Brain Power by Tiffany Shlain, who states that there are more synaptic connections in a baby’s brain than connections throughout the entire internet.

 At a time where invisible umbilical cords attach us to our smartphones, the question of where the boundaries of self-identity are in a super-connected world becomes fascinating.
 At a recent Creative Innovation Conference in Melbourne, Ray Kurzweil, controversial American futurist and inventor stated,

 “The biological you is no more you than the technological you.”
 This idea was voiced decades ago in a more Buddhist light by philosopher Alan Watts who suggested “The ‘you’ who you think you are, does not exist”.